uqlibrary/uqlibrary-toolbar/README.md

 uqlibrary-toolbar displays a toolbar which takes an initialisation state, most fundamentally a title, but also including search and more actions display

+Full documentation and demo can be found in [GitHub Pages](https://uqlibrary.github.io/uqlibrary-training/uqlibrary-training/).

 ## Events

 | Event type                            | Event data             | Description                                                                                   |